jColeChanged/jColeChanged.github.io/_posts/2013-6-25-Collective-Clustering.md

 published: true
 ---

-Clustering is a bit like classification in that data points needs to be categorized, but whereas classification is a supervised learning task in which labels that help to guide classification, clustering is an unsupervised learning task in which labels must be discovered.
+Clustering is a bit like classification in that data points need to be categorized, but whereas classification is a supervised learning task in which labels help to guide classification, clustering is an unsupervised learning task in which labels must be discovered.

-When I was first introduced to code which could be used to cluster it was in Tony Seagan's book [Programming Collective Intelligence](book).
-Following his writing, I implemented hierachical clustering, k means clustering, and multidimensional scaling.
+When I was first introduced to code that could be used for clustering it was in Toby Segaran's book [Programming Collective Intelligence](book).
+Following his writing, I implemented hierarchical clustering, k-means clustering, and multidimensional scaling.

 As I've learned more about clustering and where it is used I've realized